 The Southwest Lung Cancer Program at The University of Arizona Cancer Center — North Campus has new patient appointments available for patients with undiagnosed pleural diseases including nodules and effusions, indeterminate lung nodules or masses, already diagnosed lung, mediastinal, pleural and esophageal malignancies, undiagnosed or benign esophageal masses and airway disorders.

-The team conducts a lung cancer tumor board on the first and third Tuesday of each month.
-The above physicians meet with UA pathologists and radiologists to review patient cases; all cases are welcome, including from community physicians and from all over the Southwest region.
+The team conducts a lung cancer tumor board every week.
+Our multi-disciplinary team consists of our clinicians, UA pathologists and medical imagers to review patient cases; all cases are welcome, including from community physicians and from all over the Southwest region.

 PDF: Download ASCO Answers: Lung Cancer, trusted information to help manage your care from the American Society of Clinical Oncology.

 Linda L. Garland, MD, Medical Oncologist and director of the Clinical Lung Cancer Program

 Farid Gharagozloo, MD, FACS, Thoracic Surgeon, Chief of the Southwest Thoracic Oncology

 James L. Knepler, Jr., MD, Associate Chief, Pulmonary, Allergy, Critical Care & Sleep Medicine

 Afshin Sam, MD, Assistant Professor of Medicine, Pulmonary, Allergy, Critical Care & Sleep Medicine